staggeredsix/visiontime/README.md

 - **GPU access errors**: Ensure the NVIDIA Container Toolkit is installed and Docker is configured to expose GPUs to containers.
 The compose file requests `gpus: all` for Triton and the orchestrator.

 ## Useful commands
+- `make models`: Fetch the ONNX weights (skips downloads when the files already exist).
+- `make up`: Start the stack in the background after ensuring models are present.
 - `make build`: Build the orchestrator image.
-- `make up`: Start the stack in the background.
 - `make logs`: Tail logs from all services.
 - `make down`: Stop and remove the containers.